hora/intro-to-web-dev/README.md

-# W1D2 - One Dev's Workflow
+# W1D2 - A Developer's Workflow

 ## What is web development?